-The myelin sheath is found surrounding axons of the both the central and peripheral nervous systems.
-Axons may be myelinated or unmyelinated.
-In the myelinated axons, the sheath is arranged with small gaps known as the Nodes of Ranvier.
-This is where the action potentials are generated as this is where the majority of the axon’s ion channels are located.
-This article shall discuss the myelin sheath, its effects on the transmission of action potentials in the nervous system, and the relevant clinical conditions.
+The myelin sheath is found surrounding axons of both the central and peripheral nervous systems.
+Axons may be either myelinated or unmyelinated.
+In myelinated axons, the sheath is arranged with small gaps known as the Nodes of Ranvier.
+Action potentials are generated at these nodes as the majority of the axon’s ion channels are located here.
+This article will discuss the myelin sheath, its effects on the transmission of action potentials, and relevant clinical conditions.

 The Myelin Sheath

 Myelin is a lipid-rich substance that surrounds some axons within the central and peripheral nervous systems.
-The sheath is formed by wrapping multiple layers of the cellular membrane (mainly lipoprotein) of the myelin-producing cells.
-In the central nervous system (CNS) these cells are the oligodendrocytes, and in the peripheral nervous system (PNS) these cells are known as Schwann cells.
+The sheath is formed by the wrapping of multiple layers of the cellular membrane (mainly lipoprotein) of the myelin-producing cells around the axon.
+In the central nervous system (CNS) these cells are the oligodendrocytes, and in the peripheral nervous system (PNS) these cells are Schwann cells.

 A single oligodendrocyte can myelinate up to 50 axons, whereas a single Schwann cell is only able to myelinate a single axon.
 Individual Schwann cells can each cover around 100 micrometers of an axon – meaning that it takes around 10,000 Schwann cells to myelinate a meter of the axon.
-As mentioned previously, the gaps left between Schwann cells (and between areas of oligodendrocyte-induced myelination in the CNS) are known as the Nodes of Ranvier.
+As mentioned previously, the gaps left between areas of myelination are known as the Nodes of Ranvier.

 Little is known about the exact process of myelination.
 It begins in utero – early in the third trimester.
-Although there is very little myelin present at birth, during infancy it progresses rapidly, in line with the development of various cognitive and motor skills.
+Although there is very little myelin present at birth, it progresses rapidly during infancy.
+This occurs in line with the development of various cognitive and motor skills.
 Myelination continues throughout adolescence and into early adulthood, following which the process is largely complete.

 Effects of the Myelin Sheath

-The myelin sheath conveys certain properties that increase the speed at which axons are able to conduct the action potentials.
+The myelin sheath conveys certain properties that increase the speed at which axons are able to conduct the action potential.